Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Abstract

 \section{Abstract}

-Efficient classical simulation has matured to a critical component of the quantum computing stack, driving hardware validation, algorithm design, and the study of structured quantum dynamics.
-Lie-algebraic simulation ($\gsim$) is a compelling approach: it replaces exponentially large Hilbert-space evolution by dynamics in a reduced adjoint space whose dimension is set by the dynamical Lie algebra (DLA) of the circuit, enabling efficient simulation whenever the DLA grows only polynomially with system size.
-In practice, however, existing applications of $\gsim$ have been confined to free-fermionic (matchgate) regimes, and it has been unclear how to extend the paradigm to other structured circuits whose generators may have large Pauli expansions.
-Here we enable Lie-algebraic classical simulation beyond free fermions by identifying additional non-trivial families of polynomial-dimensional DLAs and introducing symmetry-adapted basis representations that make the adjoint space mapping tractable.
-In particular, we develop an explicit Pauli orbit basis for permutation-equivariant dynamics, supporting cubic-dimensional algebras despite exponential Pauli support, and a subspace-adapted (modified) generalized Gell--Mann basis for bounded Hamming-weight ($U(1)$-equivariant) dynamics, yielding polynomial costs on fixed excitation sectors.
-Together with streamlined routines for free-fermionic Pauli algebras and translation-invariant variants thereof, these constructions significantly broaden the practical scope of $\gsim$ as a unifying simulation tool for structured quantum dynamics.
-Numerical benchmarks confirm favorable preprocessing scaling and validate large-scale proof-of-concept simulations.
+Efficient classical simulation has matured to a critical component of the quantum computing stack, driving hardware validation, algorithm design, benchmarking, and the study of structured quantum dynamics.
+Lie-algebraic simulation ($\gsim$) offers a compelling approach: it represents Heisenberg-picture dynamics in the adjoint space whose dimension is set by the dynamical Lie algebra (DLA) governing the circuit, enabling efficient simulation of expectation values whenever the DLA grows only polynomially with system size.
+Despite this promise, existing applications of $\gsim$ have been confined to free-fermionic settings.
+It has therefore remained unclear if the method can be applied to other structured circuit families, especially when their generators have large Pauli expansions, and hence whether Lie-algebraic simulability presents a genuinely broader simulability paradigm than free fermions.
+In this work, we resolve this question by identifying additional non-trivial families of polynomial-dimensional DLAs and introducing symmetry- and subspace-adapted bases that make the required adjoint-space preprocessing tractable.
+In particular, we develop an explicit Pauli orbit representation for permutation-equivariant dynamics, enabling efficient processing of cubic-dimensional algebras despite exponential Pauli support, and a modified generalized Gell--Mann representation for bounded Hamming-weight ($U(1)$-equivariant) dynamics, yielding polynomial simulation costs on fixed excitation sectors.
+Together with streamlined routines for free-fermionic Pauli algebras and translation-invariant subalgebras, these constructions significantly broaden the practical scope of $\gsim$ as a unifying simulation tool for structured quantum circuits.
+Numerical benchmarks confirm favorable preprocessing scaling and validate large-scale proof-of-concept simulations beyond the reach of state-vector simulation.